redhat-performance/jetlag/docs/deploy-bm-performancelab.md

 ### Lab & cluster infrastructure vars

-Change `lab` to `lab: scalelab`
+Change `lab` to `lab: alias`

 Change `lab_cloud` to `lab_cloud: cloud99`

 Change `cluster_type` to `cluster_type: bm`

-Set `worker_node_count` to limit the number of worker nodes from your scale lab allocation.
+Set `worker_node_count` to limit the number of worker nodes from your alias lab allocation.
 Set it to `0` if you want a 3 node compact cluster.

 Set `ocp_build` to one of 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift.
 Empty value results in playbook failing with error message.
 Example of dev builds would be 'candidate-4.17', 'candidate-4.16 or 'latest' (which would point to the early candidate build of the latest in development release) and examples of 'ga' builds would  be explicit versions like '4.15.20' or '4.16.0' or you could also use things like latest-4.16 to point to the latest z-stream of 4.16.
 Checkout https://mirror.openshift.com/pub/openshift-v4/clients/ocp for a list of available builds for 'ga' releases and https://mirror.openshift.com/pub/openshift-v4/clients/ocp-dev-preview for a list of 'dev' releases.